zerobs-projects/emox/README.md

 - during install, a cronjob has been created that runs the main loop

 - you can always execute `run.sh` manually

+## Layer 7 Mode

+- very usefull for Avydos-customers who wants to activate Autopilot-Mode
+- run behind a WAF to test your filter-speed and quality

+- you need
+    - a spare mini vps wirth linux, nginx-full (nginx + lua needed) and preferrable TLS
+    - a testdomain

+- setup the testdomain to point to the server (e.g. emox.example.com)
+- setup nginx to answer on your testdomain
+- include emox.conf into the server/site-definition
+- see avydos-docs to learn how to access and test

 ## Running gna behind an nginx / reading and delivering the static stats-file (non default)